coshinen/blog/pages/slogan.md

 permalink: /slogan.html
 ---

+* Raymond Fowler: When I was at college, I suffered from the curious delusion that I was there to study.

 * Mahatma Gandhi: First they ignore you, then they laugh at you, then they fight you, then you win.

 * Outliers: 10,000-Hour Rule.